ai-se/andre-motta/progress 9-25.md

 ## Next Step

 1 - Sort out the errors in PyGMO on reproducing:

+The mistake was not include the same equation as the optimization factor, modified to be applicable to the features themselves.
+Since with that we need a different way to write the same equation.
+So the algorithm was never converging.

 * An Architecture based on interactive optimization and machine learning applied to the next release **problem**

 2 - Find authoritative statements comparing the two problems (NRP and Product Lines).